redhead/diploma-thesis/Event Sourcing and CQRS design patterns.md

 One of the best examples, in my opinion, why use ES is that we can easily fulfill new business requirements that involve old data.
 Imagine that the project stake holders come up with a new requirement for an already working online shopping system.
 The feature they want you to implement is a suggestion mechanism that presents the user the products he or she removed from their cart just before the checkout.
 Possibly, the users wanted to buy these products but they removed it from the cart because the total order price was too high.
 The users may want to buy the products next month though.
 To suggest the user those products on their next visit we need the information that the products were removed from the cart just before the checkout.
 If we designed our domain events right we have that information for every user in the system already stored as events in the event log.
 We can build this feature easily using the old events and suggest the right products to each user right after the feature deployment.
 This is a very nice advantage over the systems that store only the current state because these systems do not have the data beforehand.
 The system wouldn't be able to suggest anything until a next user removes a product from their cart.

-Very similar example of a requirement that involves historic data is a chart of product price development over time that many online shopping systems present to users.
-It is not possible immediately in the application that stores only current state (the current price of the product).
-In an event sourced system, this is easy, we probably have all the events about price updates for each product.
+Very similar example of a requirement that involves historic data is a chart of price development for a product over time that many online shopping systems present to users.
+It is not possible (immediately) in the application that stores only the current state (the current price of the product).
+In an event sourced system, this is easy as we probably already have all the events about the price updates for every product.

 ### Domain Event

 ### Event Stream